veekxt/xt_lang/README.md

 tmp rep

-// a dynamically and strongly typed program language interpreter ,一个动态强类型脚本语言解释器
+// A dynamically and strongly typed program language interpreter

-a interpreter write by rust-lang
+A interpreter write by rust-lang

-will be rename when release 1.0.0
+Will be rename when release 1.0.0

-very early stage（now：simple parser）
+Very early stage（now：simple parser）, Use:

+    cargo run

+to display a tested AST.